AliBasicCoder/gen-js-block/README.md

-# js-gen
+# gen-js-block

 a js-library to generate js code with js code

-> if you like this package please star it in [github](https://github.com/AliBasicCoder/js-gen)
+> if you like this package please star it in [github](https://github.com/AliBasicCoder/gen-js-block)

 ## Usage